 Another option may be an immediate need care fee payment plan (also called an Immediate Needs Annuity) or deferred care fee payment plan.
 These are basically insurance policies.
 In return for a lump-sum investment, the policy pays a regular income towards care costs for the rest of your life.
 You may be able to use the value of your home to secure a loan so you can buy an annuity.

 You could also consider equity release.
 This is a way to release money from your home without having to sell it.
-For more information, read our page on equity release.
+For more information, read our webpage on equity release.

 Renting out your home